Amin-BSH/gericht-restaurant/README.md

 gericht restaurant project is a responsive template for restaurants.

--use BEM for CSS
+-use BEM for CSS.
--use conventional commits
+-use conventional commits.